Healthdirect Free Australian health advice you can count on.

 Normally, if you have an injury, nerves carry signals from the injured part of your body to the brain, telling the brain that there’s a problem.
 The brain reads these signals as pain.

-But when someone has chronic pain, the nerves that carry pain signals to the brain, or the brain itself, are behaving in an unusual way.
-The nerves might be more sensitive than usual, or the brain might be misreading other signals as pain.
+When someone has chronic pain, the nerves that carry pain signals to the brain, or the brain itself, behave in an unusual way.
+The nerves might be more sensitive than usual, or the brain might misread other signals as pain.

-Acute pain can develop into a chronic pain condition if left untreated or if the acute pain is poorly treated.
+Acute pain can develop into a chronic pain condition if it's not treated, or if the acute pain is poorly treated.
 The longer pain remains untreated, the greater the risk of pain becoming chronic.

 If you are concerned about your pain, talk to your doctor.